Nam02-java/Youtube/README.md

 Continue this loop with remaining chapters.

-There is a mechanism to wait for manual operations if there is a lack of design images with the Canva website, ensuring content
+There is a mechanism to wait for manual operations if there is a lack of design images, ensuring content

 control → the system waits for the user to add and confirm before continuing